CanKarabulut/can-deneme-android/README.md

 # Appcircle Sample App for Native (Java/Kotlin) Android Buildsssss
 This is a sample Android for testing Android App build functionality in Appcircle.
-As a Java project, this repository can be used for Android builds......ç
+As a Java project, this repository can be used for Android builds......çmmm

 ## Using the Appcircle Build Module
 You can find more information about the Appcircle Build Module and how to connect a Git repository in the [Appcircle Documentation](https://docs.appcircle.io/build/).